 After debuting with Michael Owen last week, CNN’s new half-hour weekly global debate show ran the rule over the Champions League second-round ties in the company of Mendieta, who reached the final of Europe's top club competition in 2000 and 2001.
-Read the rest of this entry »
+FULL POST

 Why, Zlatan?
 Why did you have to do it?
 Your team was winning, there were just a few seconds left in the game, so what possessed you to stamp on Andres Guardado?